-Table 3-5 System Controller Configuration Settings
+Table 3-5 Power Supply Configuration Settings

-Display Reference Function Configuration 1 (Default) Configuration 2 CFG Allows Configuration of DS , CFG Allows Configuration of PS for different application process functions Select N (No) or Y (Yes) Save any changed settings by using the SAVE Y configuration.
+Display Reference Function Configuration 1 (Default) Configuration 2 CFG Allows Configuration of PS for different application process functions Select N (No) or Y (Yes) Save any changed settings by using the SAVE Y configuration.
 N (No) Does not allow configuration of PS.
 Pressing Set/Save button will display PS processor software versions.
 Pressing Set/Save button will step through the software versions returning to OFF when complete Y (Yes) Allows user to enter configuration menu to set configuration of PS+ ID 0015 (Unit ID) Unit ID: Sets unit ID for network, identifies main or remote.
-Main = ID 00 Remotes = ID 0115 ntroller, set the unit ID to 00.
-Feand set the remotes to 01, 02.
-Each system controller on a network must have a unique ID number. ue ID number.
+Main = ID 00 Remotes = ID 0115 supplies, set the main to 00 ntroller, set the unit ID to 00.
+Frand set the remotes to 01, 02.
+15. Each system controller o n a network must have a uniqu ue ID number.
 FLT (Fault) Fault State: Sets Unit Fault to fault units separately or all together.
 FLT A = FAULT ALL (Shuts down all units on the network).
-FLT U = FAULT UNIT (Fault this unit only) This setting is for multiple system main/remot controller in a fault condition can fault just itse All networked system cor ntrollers must have the same f ault setting.
+FLT U = FAULT UNIT (Fault this unit only) This setting is for multiple system main/remote networks.
+A networked system controller in a fault condition can fault just itself or the entire network.
+All networked system cor ntrollers must have the same f ault setting.
 RFD (RF Detector) Sets RF detector status for each system controller.
 RFD Y = RF Detector connected RFD N = No RF detector connected A main controller is automatically set to RFD Yes.
-Remote power supplies can be to Yes or No. Only one RF detector is required for a network.
+Remote power supplie to Yes or No. Only one RF detector is required for a network.
 NT (Network) Specifies network communication protocol.
 NT CAN = CAN BUS protocol NT 485 = 485 protocol The CAN BUS protocol is the preferred protocol for system controller networks.
 It must be selected for any network using DeviceNet.
 All system controllers on the network must be set to the e same protocol.
 CTRM CAN termination CTRM N = CAN termination No. CTRM Y = CAN termination Yes.
-Internal network termination setting.
-Set to No for all networked controllers that have both network ports connected. controllers that have only one of the network).
-The main system Continued
+Internal network termination setting. ed controllers that have both n etwork ports connected.
+Set to Yes for networked controllers that have only one of the network).
+The main system network port connected Continued